 to contribute to the stated aim, and have a relationship of ends and means with the interest to be protected.
 698 According to the European Union, the first requirement, that a measure is apt to contribute to its objective, has been considered to be met as long as the measure in question is not incapable of contributing to its stated aim.
 699 The next step of the analysis, the European Union continues, "requires consideration of a number of distinct factors relating both to the measure sought to be justified and [...] to possible alternative measures [...].
-Relevant factors include the degree of contribution that a measure may make to the objective it pursues and the degree of trade restrictiveness of the measure itself."
-With an eye particularly to environmental objectives, the European Union highlights that both Article XX(b) of the GATT 1994 and Article 2.2 of the TBT Agreement apply a standard of necessity rather than proportionality.
-701 Noting the differences between "necessity" and "proportionality", the European Union asserts that the rules under international economic law should serve as an interpretative guide rather than be applied mutatis mutandis to the TCA.
+Relevant factors include the degree of contribution that a measure may make to the objective it pursues and the degree of trade restrictiveness of the measure itself: "700 With an eye particularly to environmental objectives, the European Union highlights that both Article XX(b) of the GATT 1994 and Article 2.2 of the TBT Agreement apply a standard of necessity rather than proportionality.
+Noting the differences between "necessity" and "proportionality", the European Union asserts that the rules under international economic law should serve as an interpretative guide rather than be applied mutatis mutandis to the TCA.
 702 This does not, however, imply a lower degree of scrutiny.
-703 In the view of the European Union, proportionality is a broader concept than, of which an assessment of necessity as practised by the Appellate Body enly forms one partand requires a further analytical step as a measure might be "necessary" to fulfil a legitimate aim, but still be disproportionate once a cost benefit analysis is properly taken into account.-
+703 In the view of the European Union, proportionality is a broader concept, of which an assessment of necessity as practised by the Appellate Body only forms one part.
+704

-310. As the European Union opines that in circumstances where the Parties have ascribed a similar meaning to a term under their domestic law, this may be a further source of interpretative guidance.
-To it finally examines both Parties' domestic law to inform its interpretation of what is to be considered a proportionate measure under Article 494(3)(f) of the TCA.
-The European Union notes that regardless of the United Kingdom's withdrawal from the European Union, the UK Supreme Court has expressed the view that proportionality has been integrated into the
+310. As the European Union opines that in circumstances where the Parties have ascribed a similar meaning to a term under their domestic law, this may be a further source of interpretative guidance, 705 it finally examines both Parties' domestic law to inform its interpretation of what is to be considered a proportionate measure under Article 494(3)(f) of the TCA.
+706 The European Union notes that regardless of the United Kingdom's withdrawal from the European Union, the UK Supreme Court has expressed the view that proportionality has been integrated into the